 A large tubular geodesic dome erected in a playground sandbox was my first encounter with a geodesic structure of any kind.
 While climbing all over it and admiring its strength and rigidity I have noticed that its bottom ends were embedded in the concrete floor of the sandbox and realized that a “conventional” geodesic dome is permanently tied to and its integrity reliant on a conventional, usually a concrete foundation.
 That very same day in the summer of 1975 I have begun to create the concept of a human habitat in the form of a geodesic sphere that is mass producible yet fully customizable during the initial manufacture and can be infinitely altered and accessorized after its installation.

-I didn’t get to the realization phase until 1980 and after I got to the state as shown on this page and have assessed the scope of the project I walked away.
-Only to return in 1997, the same concept, a different design a clear vision and equipped with a staying power.
+I didn’t get to the realization of that concept until 1980 and after I got to the state as shown on this page and have assessed the scope of the project I walked away.
+Only to return in 1997 the same concept, a different design and equipped with a staying power.

-The sphere of OZ is conceived to evolve into an autonomous living environment.
+I have conceived the human habitat in the form of geodesic sphere based on the sphere of OZ to evolve into an autonomous living environment.